 To illustrate, here’s a clip from Red Letter Media’s review of the film.
 In it, Mr. Plinkett asks people to describe characters from the prequel trilogy without referencing their appearances, job titles, or costumes.
 This is their response.

 To no one’s surprise, prequel characters are hard to describe.
 Why?
 Because they have no character.
 Queen Amidala is her costume; Qui Gon Ginn is his job; Anakin Skywalker is his age.
 There’s nothing deeper that defines them.
 Original trilogy characters, by contrast, are much more vibrant.
 Han Solo is charming, cocky, and roguish.
 Chewbacca is a big softy; C-3PO is prissy.
 These characters are memorable because they have personalities.
-They aren’t merely vessels for the plot.
+They aren’t just vessels to sell toys.

 So what can we learn from The Phantom Menace?
 And how can those lessons affect the way we approach advertising copy?